 Hopefully, parents and educators can learn from this tragedy.
-Elijah's case is drawing national attention, and people are showing their support through donations.
-In two days, the GoFundMe has surpassed its $18,000 goal to provide financial support to Elijah's parents, Thomas and Dina, including time off work, funeral and memorial expenses and the cost of a second and independent autopsy.
+Elijah's case drew national attention, and people showed their support through donations.
+In two days, the GoFundMe surpassed its $18,000 goal to provide financial support to Elijah's parents, Thomas and Dina, including time off work, funeral and memorial expenses and the cost of a second and independent autopsy.

 "At this moment, it is unclear where responsibility for Elijah’s death will fall, between the pre-k and the hospital itself.
 There are protocols that both the hospital and preschool must follow.
 We want to find out exactly what caused Elijah’s death, and that will mean sorting out exactly where, if any, breakdowns may have occurred at either the school or the hospital.
 Having a third-party medical examination will ensure our ability to get a clear picture.
 We just want justice for Elijah," the page reads.

 ABC 7 reports several agencies, including the New York City Administration for Children's Services and the Department of Health and Mental Hygiene, are also looking into the incident.